MS, Diet And Research; One Piece Of The Puzzle At A Time

 There was a recent small phase 1 intervention study evaluated the impact of a low-fat plant based diet in 61 study participants with relapsing remitting MS (RRMS).
 The primary outcome measure: the number of new brain lesions as seen on MRI.
 Secondary outcome measures: relapse rate and disability progression, fatigue, depression and quality of life.
 Results: although there were symptom improvements, there was no improvement of lesion activity as seen on MRI, relapse rate or disability as assessed by the EDSS scores.
 Does this mean a plant-based diet is unhealthy for people with MS?
 No, it just means that it did not reduce relapse rate or disability in these 61 people as assessed by EDSS.
 Does a negative result count as a piece of the puzzle?
 Maybe?

-Something important to keep in mind about research studies in general.
+Something important to keep in mind about MS diet and research studies in general.

 Not all research studies will provide sweeping and definitive information!
 In fact, many have a very narrow focus and may only elucidate a small piece of information that is important to the bigger picture.
 That small bit of new information may provide actionable information or (more likely) provide the starting point for the next research question.
 There are a number of clinical trials currently underway are looking at various ways that diet, dietary components or food delivery methods impact immune function and the course of the MS disease process.
 They may all seem narrow but is it possible that one of these studies will be the piece of the puzzle that helps all of the others to come together?